Fade2D Documentation pages v2.16.8

 See also

-The saveTriangulation() command can be used to store all triangles of a triangulation plus any specified zones.
-The Zone2::save() command is used to store just one zone.
-Use Fade_2D::load() to reload data from such files.
+Use the saveTriangulation() method to store all triangles of a triangulation along with any specified zones.
+The Zone2::save() method can be used to save a single zone.
+To reload data from a saved file, use Fade_2D::load().

 ◆ saveZones() [2/2]